lyc0603/comp0163-blockchain-technologies/README.md

     - DAML project for space listing
     - DAML project for cash simple
     - DAML project for coworking full
+- Lab 4: Coding Smart Contracts in Solidity
+    - What is an ERC-20 token in Ethereum Blockchain?
+    - How to create, compile, and deploy smart contracts using Solidity on-chain?
+    - How to design functions for token transfers and delegated token transfers using Solidity
 # Structure
 ```
 comp0163-blockchain-technologies/